zencart/documentation/content/user/troubleshooting/reset_admin_password.md

 `DELETE FROM zc_admin` and `INSERT INTO zc_admin` in the commands above.

 > **NOTE**: If you are using a very old version of Zen Cart then the field names above may be different than your database has.
-See https://www.zen-cart.com/content.php?44-how-do-i-change-or-reset-my-admin-password for additional information.
+Use phpMyAdmin and check the `admin` table.

 <b>You should now be able to login using the following details:</b><br>
 <b>Username: Admin</b><br>